ZencypherSolutions/semaphore-stellar-contracts/README.md

 For questions, you may join these groups:
 - Semaphore-Stellar Maintainers: [Join the Telegram Group](https://t.me/+-9623JNgGjEyNzI5)

+## Semaphore Community
+- For protocol-specific questions and interactions with core developers
+- Join: @semaphore_community (search on Telegram)

+*Note:* Semaphore Stellar group is not directly affiliated with the Semaphore Core team, it serves as an excellent resource for direct support and community engagement.

 ### Maintainers
 - [Daniel Garbanzo](https://github.com/bitfalt)
 - [Erick Vasquez](https://github.com/evgongora)